charlie39/BooksPWA/README.md

 A simple Angular PWA book search app using  [openlibrary](http://openlibrary.org) API.
 It uses [okta](https://www.okta.com) hosted login authentication.
-Create a free developer edition account in case you don't have any account.Get started from [here](https://developer.okta.com) and refer documentation
+Create a free developer edition account in case you don't have any account.Get started from [here](https://developer.okta.com) and refer their documentation.

 <i>get started</i>

 > 1. clone the repo :